Frequently asked questions on e-Authorizations

-A company's mandates are tied to the Business ID or VAT ID of a foreign company or the company ID of a foreign company's country of registration.
+The company's mandates are tied to either the Business ID or VAT ID of a foreign company or the company ID of a foreign company's country of registration.
 If the company’s Business ID does not change, there is no need for new mandates.
 The validity of a mandate is always checked on the basis of Business ID.

 A company employee can have mandates that are connected with the mandates received by their company (mandate to represent and representative's right to grant an authorisation).
 If the employee leaves the company, the employer must invalidate these mandates.
 If an employee needs the mandates in a new job, the new employer will grant the necessary new mandates.